stanford-rc/globus.stanford.edu/accounts/create.md

 Congratulations!
 You have successfully logged in to Globus, and your Stanford account has been associated with an identity.

-In the future, on this browser, Globus will always send you through Stanford's login.
-To stop Globus from doing this, you should explicitly [log out]({{
-"accounts/logout" | relative_url }}).
-When you log in, you will be taken
-directly to the Globus transfer page.

 {% include left-sidebar/transition.md %}